Registering for classes

 In a given semester, the maximum number of credits a student may take is 19 credits.
-Students may add four additional credits (up to 23 total) in a given semester during early registration.
-A student’s advisor must grant approval for the student to remain above 19 credits for the semester.
+A student’s advisor must grant approval for the student to take more than 19 credits for the semester.

 Students who are registered with CARDS and need to take fewer than 12 credits (for students living on campus and students on F-1 visas) or fewer than 6 credits (for all other students) as a disability-related accommodation will need to request a Reduced Course Load through CARDS.
 Students with approved reduced course loads lower than 6 credits who are on Financial Aid should also plan to schedule a meeting with their Financial Aid counselor to discuss any applicable loan implications.

 Adding, Dropping and Withdrawing from Courses

 Deadlines for dropping and withdrawing from courses are listed in the academic calendar.
 Students can add or drop courses online through the registration deadline (the second Friday of the semester).